 But integration does not stop there.
 There are huge benefits from further integration.
 Most well designed modern buildings, which retain heat in winter, also retain heat in summer and therefore require cooling.
 Air conditioning, the standard solution, is very expensive to install and very expensive to run.
 It is based on the principle of “wasting” heat to the (hot) outside air.
 For those who have invested in IHT for heating, the good news is that the same equipment (with minor modifications) can also provide cooling in summer.
 It can also provide cooling at a much lower running cost, by heat exchanging with cold ground, instead of hot air.

 ICAX has recently developed an extension to Interseasonal Heat Transfer called Intrabuilding Heat Transfer™.
 This improves energy efficiency where there is a simultaneous need for heating and cooling within a building.
 Frequently a fileserver room, or one with high occupancy or solar heat gains may need cooling at the same time as a north facing low occupancy room in the same building needs heating.
-The control mechanism on the ICAX Skid mounted plant is able to extract heat from hot areas and transfer it to cold areas in conjunction with Mitsubishi’s WR2 technology and two pipe fan coil condenser units.
+The control mechanism on the ICAX Skid mounted plant is able to extract heat from hot areas and transfer it to cold areas in conjunction with Mitsubishi’s WR2 technology and two pipe fan coil condenser units: joined-up heating.
 This opens up further energy savings and is another step towards achieving Zero Carbon buildings.

 There are great merits in integrating heating and cooling – especially if both are based on carefully matched integrated renewable technologies.
 ICAX can bring together sustainable technologies to provide joined-up heating.